MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 Available versions can be found at [Azure CLI release notes](./release-notes-azure-cli.md).

-To run a specific version of the Azure CLI in the Docker container, use the following:
+To run a specific version of the Azure CLI in the Docker container, use the command:

 ```bash
 docker run -it mcr.microsoft.com/azure-cli:<version>